-Increase in walking further, light exercises such as gentle swimming or cycling is suggested if the wound is healed at the end of the second week.
+Increase in walking further, simple light exercises such as gentle swimming is suggested if wound is healed at the end of the second week.

 You should now be able to walk fully without much pain.
-Exercises can be increased; short distance cycling can be undertaken.
+Light exercises can be increased; short distance cycling can be undertaken.
 Gentle running or fast walking can commence with continued stretching exercises for the hips, knees and abdominal walls.
-Further advice from a chartered physiotherapist can be sought if required.
+Further advice from a chartered physiotherapist should be sought if required.

-Running can be commenced.
+Early sport rehabilitation: running and some sprinting can be commenced.
 Heavy lifting can be commenced after the end of week 4.
-Pain in the abdominal area should be minimal.
+Pain in the abdominal and groin areas should be minimal.